madanpandey97/gocovid/README.md

 # Covid19 Live tracker url(https://www.gocovid.gq/)

-* Supported of mobile screen and desktop screen
+* GoCovid application is designed for mobile and desktop screen.
+It shows the real time corona virus data of current situation in India.
+Project is fully implemented in React and more feature is coming soon such as real time graph tracking, the covid prediction and many other things.

-Api used from Covid19India
+* Api used from Covid19India

 #### Tech Stack
 * React